Charlotte Nichols

-Charlotte Louise Nichols (born 5 April 1991) is a British Labour Party politician who has been the Member of Parliament for Warrington North since the 2019 General Election.
+Charlotte Louise Nichols (born 5 April 1991) is a British Labour Party politician who has been the Member of Parliament for Warrington North since 2019.

-Early life
+Early life and education

-Nichols was born in Romford, London and grew up in Reading, Berkshire before moving to Liverpool where she studied politics at the University of Liverpool, graduating in 2013.
+Charlotte Nichols was born on 5 April 1991 in Romford, Greater London, and grew up in Reading.
 She has three sisters and three step-siblings.
-Her father Ged Nichols is from Kirkby, Merseyside and is the General Secretary of the financial services trade union Accord he was appointed as the president of the TUC in 2020.
+Her father Ged Nichols is from Kirkby, Merseyside and is the General Secretary of the financial services trade union Accord.
+He was appointed as the president of the Trades Union Congress in 2020.
 Her mother is from East London.

-She became interested in politics from a young age and said in an interview she was obsessed with the then Speaker of the House of Commons Betty Boothroyd and the Speakers shouts of “Order”.
+Nichols became interested in politics at a young age: she said in an interview that she was obsessed with Speaker of the House of Commons Betty Boothroyd, and the Speaker's shouts of "Order".

-As a teenager she had one of her earliest experiences of politics when she helped run after-school UK Youth Parliament activities with future Conservative Prime Minister Theresa May.
+As a teenager, Nichols had one of her earliest experiences of politics when she helped run after-school UK Youth Parliament activities with future Conservative Prime Minister Theresa May.